kismetwireless/kismet-web-docs/content/en/docs/readme/datasources/adsb-sdrrtladsb.md

 * gain={value}

-    Specifiy a fixed gain level for the radio; by default, the hardware automatic gain control is used.
+    Specify a fixed gain level for the radio; by default, the hardware automatic gain control is used.

 * ppm={error_value}

     Specify a PPM error offset for fine-tuning your radio, if your hardware has a known offset.